Open-Argon/Chloride/src/translator/bytecode_spec.md

 pops the top scope off the current

-## OP_INIT_ARGS
+## OP_INIT_CALL

-initialises the arguments buffer with a fixed number of objects on the current state
+initialises a call instance struct and arguments buffer.

 1. the number of objects for the arguments buffer

 ## OP_INSERT_ARG

-1. the register to take the object from. (*)
 1. index of the argument in the arguments buffer to write the object from the register into.

-## OP_RESET_ARGS

-resets the arguments buffer to NULL

 ## OP_CALL

 call a function with args

-1. the register containing the function to call. (*)
+## OP_SOURCE_LOCATION

+sets the source location onto the runtime

+3. the line
-4. the index of the source location.
+4. the column
+5. the length

 ## OP_SWAP_REGISTERS